pebble-tree/node-foundationdb/README.md

 - A *key transformer*, which is a `pack` & `unpack` function pair for interacting with keys
 - A *value transformer*, which is a `pack` & `unpack` function pair for interacting with values

-If you are used to other bindings, note that subspaces in python/ruby/etc only contain a prefix and not transformers.
+If you are used to other bindings, note that subspaces in python/ruby/etc only contain a prefix and do not reference transformers.

 Subspaces can be created implicitly, by scoping your database object with `db.at()` or explicitly - by creating a subspace.